finos/FDC3/docs/api/ref/DesktopAgent.md

 getOrCreateChannel(channelId: string): Promise<Channel>;
 ```

-Returns a Channel object for the specified channel, creating it (as an _App_ channel) - if it does not exist.
+Returns a Channel object for the specified channel, creating it (as an _App Channel_) - if it does not exist.
 `Error` with a string from the [`ChannelError`](ChannelError) enumeration if channel could not be created or access was denied.

 #### Example